Setting up a Guitar

 3. Hook up the V- / GND (Black) to ground on your Pi Pico

-4. Hook up D+ (Green) to one side of a 27ohm resistor and the other side to a unused digital pin.
+4. Hook up D+ (Green) to a unused digital pin.

-5. Hook up D- (White) to one side of a 27ohm resistor and the other side to the digital pin directly after D+.
+5. Hook up D- (White) to the digital pin directly after D+.
 For example, you can hook up D+ to GP2 and D- to GP3.

 Guitar Hero World Tour neck